bketelsen/wasmblog/content/blog.md

+title = "Blog Posts"
-title = "The Bartholomew Blog" description = "All you need to know to get started with Bartholomew" template = "blog" date = "2021-12-23T17:05:19Z"
+description = "It was too long for a twitter thread." template = "blog" date = "2021-12-23T17:05:19Z"
 ---

-A blog about Bartholomew, the simple CMS for [Wagi](https://github.com/deislabs/wagi).
+It was too long for a twitter thread.